lethang7794/devops-book/chap-02.md

 > - Function programming:
 >   - Variables are immutable
 >     - After you set a variable to a value, you can't change that variable again.
->     - If you need to change something, you create a new variable.
+>     - If you need to update something, you create a new variable.
 >   - It's a lot easier to reason about your code.

 > [!IMPORTANT]